Sulidae

 The bird family Sulidae comprises the gannets and boobies.
 Collectively called sulids, they are medium-large coastal seabirds that plunge-dive for fish and similar prey.
 The 10 species in this family are often considered congeneric in older sources, placing all in the genus Sula.
-However, Sula (true boobies) and Morus (gannets) can be readily distinguished by morphological, behavioral, and DNA sequence characters.
+However, Sula (true boobies) and Morus (gannets) can be distinguished via morphological, behavioral, and DNA sequence characters.
 Abbott's booby (Papasula) is given its own genus, as it stands apart from both in these respects.
 It appears to be a distinct and ancient lineage, maybe closer to the gannets than to the true boobies.

 Description

 Sulids measure about 60 to 85 cm in length and have a wingspan around 140 to 175 cm.
 They have long, narrow, and pointed wings, and a quite long, graduated, and rather lozenge-shaped tail whose outer feathers are shorter than the central ones.
 Their flight muscles are rather small to allow for the small cross-section required for plunge-diving, as an adaptive trade-off relative to some sacrifice in flight performance.
 Consequently, they are very streamlined, reducing drag, so their bodies are "torpedo-shaped" and somewhat flat.

 They have stout legs and webbed feet, with the web connecting all four toes.
 In some species, the webs are brightly colored and used in courtship displays.
 The bill is usually conspicuously colored, long, deep at the base, and pointed, with saw-like edges.
 The upper mandible curves down slightly at the tip and can be moved upward to accept large prey.
 To keep water out during plunges, the nostrils enter into the bill rather than opening to the outside directly.
 The eyes are angled forward, and provide a wider field of binocular vision than in most other birds.

 Their plumage is either all-white (or light brownish or greyish) with dark wingtips and (usually) tail, or at least some dark brown or black above with white underparts; gannets have a yellowish hue to their heads.
 The face usually has some sort of black markings, typically on the lores.
 Unlike their relatives (the darters and cormorants), sulids have a well-developed preen gland whose waxy secretions they spread on their feathers for waterproofing and pest control.
 They moult their tail feathers irregularly and the flight feathers of their wings in stages, so that starting at the first moult, they always have some old feathers, some new ones, and some partly grown ones.
 Moult as a response to periods of stress has been recorded.